 In this paper, we perform the first quantitative survey on adolescent boys' attitudes and knowledge of menstruation in the context of sub-Saharan Africa.
 In particular, we focus on the prevalence of teasing behavior and its determinants.
-We contribute to the scant literature on young men's knowledge and attitudes towards menstruation, previously limited to small studies in the US, Australia, Taiwan and Hong Kong [8,11-14]), and a few qualitative and mixed-methods studies from developing countries [15,16].
+We contribute to the scant literature on young men's knowledge and attitudes towards menstruation, previously limited to small studies in the US, Australia, Taiwan and Hong Kong [8, 11-14]), and a few qualitative and mixed-methods studies from low and middle-income countries [15, 16].
 In addition, we conduct the first quantitative survey on the prevalence of period teasing in a developing country context, surveying both boys and girls, allowing us to better understand the scope and consequences of the issue.

-We use original data obtained from written surveys of 432 boys and 524 girls across four co-educational schools in two districts in northern Tanzania.
-The survey tested knowledge of the biological facts of menstruation, and inquired about teasing behavior, norms, and stigma.
 The research builds on socio-medical studies that describe girls' experiences with menstruation in schools in Tanzania [4, 17, 18], and anthropological work on menstruation in east Africa [7].